 Some construction paper and drawing materials are all you need to weave a tapestry of camaraderie!
-This fun activity involves creating a word web around quilting and cultural theme.
-It will expand the students’ understanding of culture as well as their vocabulary.
+During this fun activity, your class will create a word web around quilting and cultural themes.
+This group task will expand their understanding of culture as well as expand their vocabulary on this topic.

 4. Heritage Quilt

 Give your students the opportunity to showcase their families’ cultural roots with this heritage quilt activity!
 Have them use paper squares to create a visual biography of their ancestors’ cultural traditions, sharing important aspects of their identities with their classmates.

 5. Collaborative Quilt

 Creating a collaborative quilt will weave your classroom community together.
 This activity promotes critical thinking as your kids learn about the lasting impact of slavery, the quilts of Gee’s Bend, and the Freedom Quilting Bee.

 This fun activity lets your kiddies stitch together a colorful tapestry that showcases the diversity of your classroom community.
 Have them interview one another about their cultures as they work on their unique quilt squares.

 Learn More: Lesson Planet